gert-leja/gnomenet/README.md

 These exports only last for the current shell session, meaning these need to be re-exported every time.

-Alternatively these can be put into a local script that's sourced before running Terraform, but this hasn't been explored for this project yet.

 If you are running this locally, you can also create a **terraform.tfvars** file in the same folder as your other terraform files, where you can add the same variables and Terraform will automatically apply the .tfvars file whenever you use Terraform.

 ## Additionals